Roland-Sankara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 8-James_Bond
 This script sets all users to have all file permissions while the owner and the group have none

+## 9-John_Doe
+This script updates a users files permissions using the `chmod` command